dfsdfzxczcz/releases/code/readme.md

 1. Overview

-These archives contain the R code and minimal derived datasets used to reproduce the analyses, figures, and tables in the manuscript:
+These archives contain the R code and source datafiles used to reproduce the analyses, figures, and tables in the manuscript:

 Ren Z et al. Global Burden of Hip Osteoarthritis and High BMI Attribution from 1990 to 2021: Decomposition of Drivers and Policy Scenario Assessment Based on GBD 2021.